 “Keep your head down, don’t cause any trouble”

-Attacks on Asians and people with color in America have long been a problem, albeit not widely reported to authorities or covered by the media.
+Attacks on Asians and people of color in America have long been a problem, albeit not widely reported to authorities or covered by the media.
 But the coronavirus, which was first detected in China, an Asian country, has prompted more racism-related violence and hate crimes.

 On March 16, six Asian women were killed when a gunman opened fire in three Atlanta-area massage parlors.
 Weeks before the incident, an 84-year-old Thai man was shoved to the ground while taking his morning walk in San Francisco.
 He died two days later.

 In a video that has gone viral, an old Chinese woman was punched in the face on a street in San Francisco in what police say was an unprovoked assault.
 Even with her fragile stature, she was able to get a piece of wood and fought back.
-Her eyes were swollen, and her family said she suffered PTSD.
+Her eyes were swollen, and her family said she suffered from PTSD.

 Last Monday, an Asian man aboard a Brooklyn subway train passed out after being brutally beaten.
-The attacker walked off the train, as if nothing happened, leaving the unconscious victim.
+The attacker walked off the train as if nothing happened, leaving the unconscious victim.
 On the same day, a 65-year-old Asian woman was punched and kicked on her way to church in Manhattan.
 The woman, with swelling to the face and pain in the left leg, was taken to the hospital.

-The list of xenophobic rhetorics and physical attacks, of different kinds in different American cities, goes on.
+The list of xenophobic rhetorics and physical attacks of different kinds in different American cities goes on.
 And most, if not all, are still under investigation.

-A recent study from the Center for the Study of Hate and Extremism at the California State University found that while overall rates of hate crimes decreased by 7% in 2020, anti-Asian hate crimes surged by nearly 150%.
-More than 3,500 incidents have been reported since March 2020, with women reporting hate incidents at 2.3% times than men.
+A recent study from the Center for the Study of Hate and Extremism at California State University found that while overall rates of hate crimes decreased by 7% in 2020, anti-Asian hate crimes surged by nearly 150%.
+More than 3,500 incidents have been reported since March 2020, with women reporting hate incidents at 2.3% times more than men.

 However, even when xenophobic attacks are evident (and done in plain sight), data on hate crimes is scarce.
 Some victims opt to stay silent, scared that reporting their experience may only create more harm.

-To protect herself and her family, she brings with her a pepper spray, and learned some tips to handle violent physical attacks.
+To protect herself and her family, she brings with her pepper spray, and learned some tips to handle violent physical attacks.

 “We practiced using a commanding voice to not look weak in front of an attacker or to use pepper spray when we’re in danger.
 I also taught my kids to immediately call 911 when they’re attacked or record videos if they can for evidence,” she says.
-“Or to be honest, we just really pray.”
+“Or, to be honest, we just really pray.”

 Though also scared, Uyen said she is staying in the US.

 “I agree that Vietnam seems like a safer option now, but if I were to choose, I’d choose to stay.
 I think it’s important now more than ever to be united and to fight back against these hate crimes directed at our community.
 Who else should fight?
-It should be us, the younger generation of Asian-Americans.
+It should be us, the younger generation of Asian Americans.
 We should speak up for ourselves and make sure our voices are heard,” Uyen says.